Click above to return to the contents page.

 STATES WITH PENDING BILLS ON ACCESS TO HIGHER EDUCATION FOR IMMIGRANTS

-In the 2013 state legislative sessions, numerous states are considering bills that would improve access to higher education by providing in-state tuition rates, financial aid, and/or private scholarships to a state’s high school graduates, regardless of their status.
-Some states are seeking to restrict access to higher education by banning undocumented immigrants from enrolling or being able to pay in-state tuition, or by subjecting them to other barriers to education.
-Tables containing information about these bills, as well as bills proposed in two previous years, are available on the National Immigration Law Center’s website:
+In the 2014 state legislative sessions, numerous states are considering bills that would improve access to higher education by providing in-state tuition rates, financial aid, and/or private scholarships to a state’s high school graduates, regardless of their status.
+In addition, legislators in some states have sought to restrict access to higher education by banning undocumented immigrants from enrolling or being able to pay in-state tuition, or by subjecting them to other barriers to education.
+Tables containing information about state bills on access to higher education for immigrants are available on the National Immigration Law Center’s website:

 State Bills on Access to Education for Immigrants: 2012 (PDF, NILC, 9/25/12)